-First, though, the key point: you control what data FullStory records and stores.
+Key point: you control what data FullStory records and stores.

-You can and should exclude from recording any information that could appear in your web pages that you or your users would deem too sensitive to store.
+You can and should exclude from recording any information that could appear in your web pages or apps that you or your users would deem too sensitive to store.
 Please keep in mind as you review the security information below that the most effective way to minimize security exposure is to avoid storing unnecessarily sensitive data in the first place.
 You can read more about this philosophy in the Acceptable Use Policy.

 FullStory production data is processed and stored within world-renowned data centers, which use state-of-the-art multilayer access, alerting, and auditing measures, including